 “In most cases, both myocarditis and pericarditis will clear up on its own or will require medication,” Dr. Johnson says.
 “In severe cases, a patient may need to be hospitalized for a more aggressive treatment strategy — intravenous drugs, a device to help their heart pump blood, or surgery.”

 When a case of heart inflammation did appear after COVID-19 vaccination, the CDC found that most patients were able to rest and recover quickly after treatment.
 People most commonly experienced fatigue, chest pain, and feelings of a fast beating, pounding, or fluttering heartbeat.
-According to CDC researchers, of about 300 people who developed the condition and were hospitalized, 79% recovered completely.

 “It is good news the COVID-19 vaccines aren’t causing severe heart issues,” Dr. Johnson says.
 “These cases have been mild, and we have a number of good strategies to help patients like this.”Back to top